-Our assigned Profitability score of baa2 is higher than that suggested by more recent data, reflecting our expectation of a gradual improvement in this factor and a positive adjustment to reflect the group's high pre-provision profitability and low earnings volatility, with net interest and fee income accounting for around 95% of the group's total income.
-We note negatively that our expectation of an improvement will take longer to materialise than initially expected because of the €1.5 billion goodwill impairment associated with Santander UK, which will be recognised in Q3 2019.
+The assigned Profitability score of baa2 is higher than that suggested by more recent data, reflecting our expectation of a gradual improvement in this factor and a positive adjustment to reflect the group's high pre-provision profitability and low earnings volatility, with net interest and fee income accounting for around 95% of the group's total income.
+Central bank measures in reaction to a further spread of the coronavirus could, however, exacerbate further the profitability pressure that many banks are under, particularly when combined with higher credit risk spreads, reduced bond and equity issuance, and stock market falls.

-Despite the strained profitability, we continue to expect that targeted efficiency gains, strict cost control (particularly in those franchises that are experiencing subdued revenue), management's focus on preserving or enhancing margins, fee and commission income, an active management of unprofitable portfolios, and strong focus on customer satisfaction should gradually improve the group's profitability to levels more commensurate with the group's relatively high exposure to more profitable developing markets.
+Strained profitability will be buffered by targeted efficiency gains, strict cost control (particularly in those franchises that are experiencing subdued revenue), management's focus on preserving or enhancing margins, fee and commission income, active management of unprofitable portfolios, and strong focus on customer satisfaction to gradually achieve profitability levels more commensurate with the group's relatively high exposure to more profitable developing markets.

-Santander reported attributable profit of €3.2 billion as of the end of June 2019, a decline of 13.9% from a year earlier (-11.7% at constant rates).
-Excluding restructuring costs primarily related to Spain and other nonrecurrent items, the group's net income/tangible assets would have been close to 0.7%.
-Excluding nonrecurring items, profit increased modestly on the back of a 1.3% rise in preprovision income (PPI) and a historically low cost of credit.
-The evolution of the PPI is explained by a weak performance in Europe
+Santander reported attributable profit of €6.5 billion as of year-end 2019, a decline of 16.6% from a year earlier (-15.9% at constant rates).
+Excluding €1.7 billion of goodwill impairment associated to its UK franchise, restructuring costs primarily related to Spain and other nonrecurrent items, the group's net income/tangible assets would have been close to a still-modest 0.7%.
+Pre-provision income (PPI) increased modestly at 1.2%, underpinned by a 2.7% increase in the group's net interest income and 2.6% in fees and commissions, which were partially offset with lower trading gains because of the higher cost of foreign-currency hedging.
+Cost of credit remains historically low.
+The evolution of the PPI is explained by the weak performance in Europe, driven by an 18% decline in the UK.
+The remaining key markets showed positive performance.